 bridge boston charter school - chamber music institute

-We are very excited to launch our Chamber Music Institute at Bridge Boston Charter School in Roxbury, MA, this October.
-Building on the school’s incredible El Sistema orchestra program, the CMI will give motivated students the opportunity to take their talent to the next level, participating in chamber music coachings and receiving weekly one-on-one instruction from a Palaver Strings Teaching Artist.
-The CMI will be run by six members from Palaver Strings who will provide over 800 hours of instruction to 20 students between 4th and 6th grade over the course of 30 weeks.
+In October 2017, we launched a yearlong Chamber Music Institute at Bridge Boston Charter School in Roxbury, MA.
+Building on the school’s incredible El Sistema orchestra program, the CMI has given motivated students the opportunity to take their talent to the next level, participating in chamber music coachings and receiving weekly private lessons from Palaver Strings Teaching Artists.
+Run by six Palaver musicians, the CMI has provided over 800 hours of instruction to 20 students between 4th and 6th grade over the course of 30 weeks.
 The primary goal of the Institute is to aid dedicated students in reaching their full potential through focused individual instruction, while also teaching communication and leadership skills through chamber music.

 Bridge Boston Charter School is a tuition-free public school that serves Boston’s children through a combination of rigorous academics, a focus on the whole child, and full-service programming.
 Bridge’s students include some of the most economically and socially disadvantaged in the city: 20% have been homeless, 20% have received support from the Department of Children and Families, 22% receive Special Education services, 39% are English Language Learners, and all are eligible for free or reduced-price meals.
 Read more about Bridge Boston Charter School here>>